 What Does The Steak Look Like?

 Your eyes may be drawn to any signs of discoloring as an indicator of a spoiled steak, and you might find yourself asking “is brown steak bad?”
 However, the look isn’t necessarily the best way to tell if a steak is bad.
-While the package of steak is usually a vibrant shade of red when you purchase it, some browning or graying isn’t necessarily a sign that it’s a bad steak.
+While the package of steak is usually a vibrant red color when you purchase it, some browning or graying isn’t necessarily a sign that it’s a bad steak.

 The Smell Of Spoilage

-If you’ve been smoking or cooking meat for enough time, you’ve encountered the smell of spoiled meat.
+If you’ve been smoking or cooking meat for enough time, you’ve encountered the odor of spoiled meat.
 If you open a package of steak and smell sour notes, spoiled eggs, or ammonia, you know that you’ve got bad steak.

 Reach Out And Touch The Steak